localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 $ npm install -D serverless serverless-localstack serverless-deployment-bucket
 {{< / command >}}

 The `serverless-localstack` plugin allows your Serverless project to redirect AWS API calls to LocalStack.
-The `serverless-deployment-bucket` plugin creates a deployment bucket in LocalStack, which is used to store the deployment artifacts, to ensure that old deployment buckets don't linger around after a deployment.
+The `serverless-deployment-bucket` plugin creates a deployment bucket in LocalStack, which stores the deployment artifacts to ensure that old deployment buckets don't linger around after a deployment.
 We can now set up the plugin by adding the following properties to our `serverless.yml` file:

 ```yaml
 ...